zhudi217/zhudi217.github.io/index.md

 - **[Oct.
 2024]** I received the ACM CoNEXT 2024 travel grant!
 Thank you for the generous gift!

 - **[Oct.
 2024]** My paper "Automating Distributed In-network Classification with Runtime Programmability" has been accepted by the ACM CoNEXT 2024 Student Workshop!
+See you in Los Angeles!

 <!-- - **[Jan.
 2024]** Stay tuned for more news! -->